-STAMFORD, CT – On behalf of the City of Stamford, the Jewish War Veterans Fred Robbins Post 142 is pleased to announce the selection of Timothy J. Curtin, Jr. as the 2013 City of Stamford Citizen of the Year (COTY).
+STAMFORD, CT – On behalf of the City of Stamford, the Jewish War Veterans Fred Robbins Post 142 is pleased to announce the selection of Gene Rubino as the 2014 City of Stamford Citizen of the Year (COTY).

-“There are few citizens who have dedicated as much of their time, energy and passion to the community as Tim Curtin.
-He has set an example for all of us in public service.
-Each time Stamford has asked Tim to serve, he has stepped up and done an outstanding job, said Mayor David Martin, I am proud to join the Committee in recognizing Tim with the Stamford Citizen of the Year Award.”
+“There are few citizens who have dedicated as much of themselves, their vision and drive to the community as Gene Rubino.
+He has set an example for all of us in public service, giving back in ways that have supported Stamford’s growth and values.
+Each time Stamford has asked Gene for support – be it leadership, problem solving or financial, he has stepped up,” said Mayor David Martin.
+“I am proud to join the Committee in recognizing Gene with the 2014 Stamford Citizen of the Year Award.”

 A native of Stamford, Gene grew up in Belltown, attended Stamford High, Tampa University and the University of Cincinnati, and served in the National Guard.
 In 1970, he founded Plaza Realty, the first full-service real estate company in the Stamford area and now the largest management company in Fairfield County.
 Under his leadership the company introduced a spectrum of specialized real estate services that have since set new standards of professional excellence in the property management industry.